 - Substance Abuse

-Traditional Associate of Psychology Programs
+Select Associate of Psychology Programs

 The Community College of Philadelphia offers a liberal arts 61-credit Associate of Arts (AA) degree in Psychology that provides a framework and a launching pad for students who want to eventually pursue a higher degree in psychology.
 In this program, students will learn the major concepts of psychology, applied research skills, an understanding of how different aspects of psychology work together, and career opportunities.
 To be admitted, students must take a series of placement tests and complete certain English and math courses.
-The 61 credit hour program includes courses such as Foundations of Statistical Methods for Social and Behavioral Sciences, Descriptive Research Methods in Psychology, Psychopathology/Abnormal Psychology, Experimental Research Methods in Psychology, and Developmental Psychology, as well as various electives.
+The 61-credit hour program includes courses such as Foundations of Statistical Methods for Social and Behavioral Sciences; Descriptive Research Methods in Psychology; Psychopathology/Abnormal Psychology; Experimental Research Methods in Psychology; and Developmental Psychology, as well as various electives.

 Red Rocks Community College offers an Associate of Arts (AA) in Psychology that requires 60 credits to complete, 54 to 56 of which are major course requirements.
 Courses include Psychology of Gender, Social Psychology, Health Psychology, Abnormal Psychology, Public Speaking, and more.
 Students who graduate from the program with at least a “C” average in every course will be guaranteed transfer to any public Colorado four-year college or university.

-Lansing Community College offers an Associate of Arts in Psychology degree designed for students who wish to transfer to a four-year college or university and get a baccalaureate degree in the field.
+Lansing Community College (LCC) offers an Associate of Arts (AA) in Psychology degree designed for students who wish to transfer to a four-year college or university and get a baccalaureate degree in the field.
 Successful graduates of the AA degree will be able to transfer to any four-year Michigan college or university under the Michigan Transfer Agreement (MTA) and qualify for an LCC Transfer Studies Certificate of Achievement.
 A minimum GPA of 2.0 is required to transfer, and some schools require higher GPAs.

-Georgia Military College offers both an Associate of Arts (AA) and an Associate of Science (AS) degree in psychology that can be completed entirely online.
+Georgia Military College (GMC) offers both an Associate of Arts (AA) and an Associate of Science (AS) degree in psychology that can be completed entirely online.
 GMC’s psychology program is based on a liberal arts foundation and focuses on applying principles and concepts in psychology to real-world situations as well as applying the scientific method and using critical thinking to solve problems.
 Graduates should be well-versed in historical and modern concepts of psychology and be able to use APA format and the scientific method.

 Jobs with an Associate’s Degree in Psychology